barrymun/portfolio-v2/README.md

 - [ ] Create a details card CSS element for these projects
 - [ ] Add a planet/moon that rotates somewhere
 - [ ] Fix the icons for the previous/next buttons
+- [ ] Choose a custom font to fit the theme

 ## In Progress